szze/SpecFlowPlus-Resources/FAQ.md

 <h1 id="Licensing">Troubleshooting</h1>

-### I'm trying to run my SpecFlow+ Runner tests in Visual Studio test window, but they fail with an assembly load error
+### I'm trying to run my SpecFlow+ Runner tests in Visual Studio test window, but they fail with an assembly load error ("System.IO.FileNotFoundException: Could not load file or assembly")

 In some cases the cache folder of Visual Studio Test Adapter gets corrupted.
 You need to clear the cache to resolve this: